General

 The specified job JOB12345 cannot be deleted because it is associated with existing appointments.
 Please remove the appointments first, or retry this command with CheckAppointments set to 0.

-The message already points to the fix.
-Dime.Scheduler's API exposes a CheckAppointments flag on both the job and task delete endpoints, which decides whether to verify it is safe to remove the job before losing any planning data:
+The message already names the lever.
+Behind it, Dime.Scheduler's API exposes a CheckAppointments flag on both the job and task delete endpoints, which decides whether to confirm it is safe to remove the record before any planning data is lost:

 - When set to true, the message above is thrown and the job is not removed from Dime.Scheduler.